Men’s Guide to Black Tie Dress Code in DC

 Black Patent Leather Shoes

 This is something I see all the time that drives me mad.
 Black tie is a formal dress code and there are shoes specifically made to adhere to it.
 You may have black dress shoes, but for a black tie occasion, you need a high-polish patent leather shoe.
 In some less formal settings, velvet slippers may also be acceptable, but make sure you know the context of what you're attending and choose your footwear accordingly.
+This is not the time for normal black dress shoes and absolutely never for any other color dress shoe.

 Black Socks